Zubair-techbeeshub/Training/README.md

-This repository contains the projects completed as part of the TechBeeHub training program.
+This repository contains the projects completed as part of the TechBeesHub training program.